PatyTheImp/WorldEditPrivate/SE2425_60593_62111_62909_65330_65969_66081/Milestone2/DesignPatterns/GuilhermeSimoes/DesignPatternsReviewLog.md

 - The pattern seems to be well identified.
 - Maybe in the discussion, you should identify the `EditSession` as the client class.
 Also point how that class creates the iterator (in this case, through a for each loop).

-# Design Pattern 1 - Observer Pattern
+# Design Pattern 1 - Template Method Pattern
 **Reviewer:** Miguel Flor

 **Comments:**